Three men accused of planning to detonate liquid explosives aboard

 conspiring to cause explosions.
 But the defendants, on trial in

-London, insisted they never intended to bomb airliners.Some information for this report was provided by AP and Reuters.
+London, insisted they never intended to bomb airliners.

 The same three defendants, and two others, also admitted Monday to making suicide videos.

 Those entering pleas are among eight men on trial for the so-called Heathrow airport bomb plot.
 Authorities in 2006 said the suspects plotted to bomb U.S.-bound airliners with liquid explosives concealed in soft drink bottles as their flights crossed the Atlantic.

 The jury, which began hearing the case in April, must decide if the remaining three suspects and the five who have admitted planning explosions are also guilty of the key charge of conspiring to bomb jetliners.
 Jury deliberations are expected to begin next week.